Hakan Yakin: International career

 Yakin was capped 87 times for Switzerland, the first coming in 2000.
 He was offered Turkish nationality before being called up to the Swiss squad, but turned it down for personal reasons.
-He has played in UEFA Euro 2004, UEFA Euro 2008, and both the 2006 FIFA World Cup and the 2010 FIFA World Cup with his country.
+He has played in UEFA Euro 2004, UEFA Euro 2008 and both the 2006 FIFA World Cup and the 2010 FIFA World Cup with his country.

-On 11 June 2008, he scored the opening goal in the 32nd minute of Switzerland's second Euro 2008 Group A match against Turkey, giving them a 1–0 lead and he refused to celebrate after the goal as a respect for his family's birth country.
+On 11 June 2008, he scored the opening goal in the 32nd minute of Switzerland's second Euro 2008 Group A match against Turkey, giving them a 1–0 lead and he refused to celebrate after the goal, out of respect for his family's birth country.
 However, he missed another chance shortly afterward as Turkey scored two second-half goals, resulting in Switzerland's becoming the first team to be mathematically eliminated from their own tournament within five days of its beginning.
 However, in Switzerland's final group match against Portugal on 15 June, Yakin added two second-half goals, the second a penalty kick, to secure their first ever win at the UEFA European Championship, 2–0.
 Yakin finished the tournament as joint-second highest goalscorer with Lukas Podolski, Roman Pavlyuchenko, and Semih Şentürk with three goals each, behind David Villa's four goals.

-Under new national team coach, Ottmar Hitzfeld, Yakin participated in seven of Switzerland's ten qualifying matches for the 2010 FIFA World Cup, starting twice, and making five substitute appearances, scoring one goal in Switzerland's opening qualifier against Israel.
-He announced his retirement from the Swiss national team on 4 October 2011.
+Under new national team coach, Ottmar Hitzfeld, Yakin participated in seven of Switzerland's ten qualifying matches for the 2010 FIFA World Cup, starting twice and making five substitute appearances, scoring one goal in Switzerland's opening qualifier against Israel.
+He announced his retirement from the Switzerland national team on 4 October 2011.

 Coaching career

-He was hired as an assistant coach to his brother Murat at FC Schaffhausen in 2019.
+He was hired as an assistant coach to his brother Murat at Schaffhausen in 2019.
 After Murat was hired as the manager of the Switzerland national football team in August 2021, Hakan served as a caretaker manager for Schaffhausen for 3 games.
 He returned to being assistant coach for the remainder of the season under Martin Andermatt.
-Together, they coached Schaffhausen to a second place finish in the 2021-22 Swiss Challenge League, but missed out on promotion in the promotion playoff.
+Together, they coached Schaffhausen to a second place finish in the 2021–22 Swiss Challenge League, but missed out on promotion in the promotion playoff.

 On 4 June 2022, he was confirmed as the new head coach at Schaffhausen, as Andermatt's contract was not renewed.
-This appointment is contingent on Yakin receiving his UEFA Pro Licence.
+This appointment is contingent on Yakin entering the course to receive his UEFA Pro Licence.
+As a result, he was briefly removed from the sidelines, but was later confirmed as head coach on 5 September 2022.
+On 20 May 2023, he departed Schaffhausen, following a 2–0 loss to Aarau.
+Due to middling results in his first season as head coach, the club had decided not to renew his contract for the coming season.
+For personal reasons, Yakin stepped down from his post for the last two games of the season.

+On 4 March 2025, he returned to the sideline at Schaffhausen, replacing Ciriaco Sforza with immediate effect.